How Often Should I Go to The Dentist?

 Dental care has evolved dramatically over the past 50 years or so.
 The goals of treatment have shifted focus – in decades past, dental care used to be primarily fixing problems as they arose.
 Now, there is more emphasis on preventative care through regular checkups.

 Regular checkups are the best way to maintain your oral health.
-They allow you to catch any potential issues early on before they become bigger problems.
+They allow you to catch potential issues before they become more significant problems.
 At Valley Ridge Dental Centre, a typical checkup will consist of thorough cleaning by a dental hygienist and then a check by the dentist.
-Every so often, the check-up will also include X-rays, just to make sure that all your teeth are healthy and that there are no cavities.
+Every so often, the check-up will also include X-rays to ensure that all your teeth are healthy and that there are no cavities.

-In the spirit of prevention, most dentists now recommend a check-up every 6 months for the average, healthy individual.
-If that can’t be met, dentists say you should have at least one check-up every year.
+In the spirit of prevention, most dentists now recommend a check-up every six months for the average, healthy individual.
+If that can’t be met, dentists say you should have at least one yearly check-up.

 However, it should be noted that these recommendations are for healthy individuals without other complicating factors.
-There are many conditions that can arise that will warrant dental visits more often than every six months.
+Many conditions can arise that will warrant dental visits more often than every six months.
 These higher-risk patients may need to be seen as often as every 3 to 4 months.

 Pregnant Women

 Pregnant women hear it all the time: the unending litany of what they should and shouldn’t do while pregnant.
-It includes a stream of doctors’ appointments – both for mom and baby – but the one that a lot of people tend to forget is dentist appointments.
+It includes a stream of doctors’ appointments – both for mom and baby –, but the one that many people tend to forget is dentist appointments.

-Oral health can have a massive impact on your overall wellbeing, and poor oral health has been shown to lead to serious conditions like diabetes.
+Oral health can have a massive impact on your overall well-being, and poor oral health has been shown to lead to severe conditions like diabetes.
 Pregnancy also can do strange and unexpected things to a woman’s body.
 For some women, it can lead to an increased risk of tooth decay or gum disease.

 For these various reasons, many dentists recommend pregnant women visit at least once every trimester.
 If a woman has other oral health issues, such as cavities or damaged teeth, they may need to visit more often.